-This year-long program provides a challenging and diverse academic program that builds a strong foundation in communication, analysis, and process.
+This year-long program provides a challenging and diverse academic program that builds a strong foundation in communication, analysis and process.
 Students enroll in two academic courses each semester, in addition to the year-long symposium.
 The academic program of IAC has four pieces:

 How can an ‘abstract’ and subjective discipline like art be experienced, discussed, and written about within a scholarly setting?
-This humanities course, taught by the Program Coordinator, consists of readings and discussions about aesthetics, creativity, and cultural values, and is framed by an exploration of how works of art are conceptualized, developed, discussed, and evaluated and how women in arts participate in this exploration.
+This humanities course, taught by the Program Coordinator, consists of readings and discussions about aesthetics, creativity, and cultural values.
+The course is framed by an exploration of how works of art are conceptualized, developed, discussed, and evaluated, and how women in arts participate in this exploration.

 This course fulfills one Humanities requirement.
-This is a writing-intensive seminar that emphasizes critical reading skills, concepts of disciplinarity, and processes of producing and legitimating knowledge for women in humanities.
-Each cohort includes a WLP 020 course, and texts and emphasis vary according to cohort.
+This is a writing-intensive seminar that emphasizes critical reading skills, concepts of disciplinarity and processes of producing and legitimating knowledge for women in humanities.
+Each cohort includes a WLP1 020 course and texts and emphasis vary according to cohort.
 The course is taught by a member of the WLP University Writing faculty.

 This course does not fulfill an academic requirement, but counts towards the students’ overall earned credit-hours.
 The weekly symposia is designed to supplement the academic component of the program with a wide variety of extra-curricular opportunities, many of which are exclusive to members of WLP.
 Symposia fall into two main categories: women’s leadership and discipline-specific exploration.